 Gestamp Automoción S.A. (hereafter "Gestamp" and together with its consolidated subsidiaries "the Group") is one of the world's largest suppliers of automotive metal components and assemblies.
-We are an international group focused on the design, development and manufacture of highly engineered Bodyin-White, Chassis components and Mechanisms, as well as tooling & dies and other related services for the automotive industry.
+We are an international group focused on the design, development and manufacture of highly engineered Body-in-White, Chassis components and Mechanisms, as well as tooling & dies and other related services for the automotive industry.
 Our expertise and core competence in developing and producing light-weight components help our customers to reduce CO2 emissions while at the same time enhancing the safety features of their vehicles.

-Since we were founded in 1997, we have cultivated strong relationships with our OEM customers by offering them leading technologies through our extensive global footprint of 108 production facilities in 22 countries across four regions (Europe, North America, South America and Asia) and 4 plants under construction (US, Mexico, Slovakia and Morocco), 13 R&D centres and a workforce of over 43,000 employees worldwide.
+Since we were founded in 1997, we have cultivated strong relationships with our OEM customers by offering them leading technologies through our extensive global footprint of 112 production facilities in 23 countries across five regions (Europe, North America, South America, Asia and Africa), 13 R&D centres and a workforce of over 43,000 employees worldwide.

-Our leading technologies, global footprint and proven track record in executing complex projects set us apart and makes us one of the industry leaders, as well as enables us to secure strong relationships with almost all major global automakers including BMW, Daimler, Fiat Chrysler, Ford, Geely-Volvo, General Motors, Honda, PSA, Renault Nissan, Tata JLR, Toyota and Volkswagen Group, which represented our top 12 customers for the year ended December 31, 2018.
+Our leading technologies, global footprint and proven track record in executing complex projects set us apart and makes us one of the industry leaders, as well as enables us to secure strong relationships with almost all major global automakers including BMW, Daimler, Fiat Chrysler, Ford, Geely-Volvo, General Motors, Honda, PSA, Renault Nissan, Tata JLR, Toyota and Volkswagen Group, which represented our top 12 customers for the year ended December 31, 2019.
 We currently supply products to all top 12 OEMs globally by volumes, and we are also incorporating new customers, in line with our stated growth and diversification strategy.

-The diagram below shows Gestamp's global footprint and its main customers as of December 31, 2018.
+The diagram below shows Gestamp's global footprint and its main customers as of December 31, 2019.